208ProgrammingClub/guess-my-number/README.md

        }
 ```

-##Cruising right along what is left of our program then?
+##Cruising right along.
+What is left to do in our program then?
-:white_medium_square:  Keep allowing the player to guess until they get it right, [or].
+:white_medium_square:  Keep allowing the player to guess until they get it right.

-Currently, the player gets more than 10 guesses and there could be better brakes on this speed machine!!!
-What stopping us before our player guesses correctly and our program becomes a loser?.
-First We need to stop asking them after their 10th turn, [or] until they get the right answer, whichever comes first.
+Currently, the player gets unlimited guesses and there could be better brakes on this speed machine!!!
+What is stopping the game before our player guesses correctly and our program becomes a loser?.
+First We need to stop asking them after their 10th turn, or [if] they guess the right answer, whichever comes first.
 The code to prompt for a guess is already in place, we just need to run it more than once and make sure we are counting the [number_of_guesses] correctly.
 We can use a loop to execute a segment of code repeatedly.
-When you need one or more statements to be executed over and over, you place them inside a loop.
-JavaScript offers a while loop as a counterpart to a for loop.
+Any time you need one or more statements to be executed over and over, think about placing your code inside a loop.
+JavaScript offers a 'while' loop as an alternative to a 'for' loop.
 A while loop repeats until the condition is true (that is, it loops over and over again while it's true and stops when the condition is false).

 A while loop consists of:
     1. the word while,